 Students with minimal or no previous programming experience should sign up for CS4120: Computing for Everyone, an introduction to the Python programming language and fundamental computer science concepts or CS4060:Scientific Programming.

 New students with previous programming experience in Python (including AP Computer Science Principles) can indicate on the ECS Pathway and Placement Survey for New Students that they would like to take the Python Placement Exam.
-You will receive the link to the ECS Pathway and Placement Survey for New Students when you attend Welcome Day.
-The Placement Exam is given online and information on testing dates will be sent to you if you indicate your interest via the survey.
-Do not email Dr. Hodges, just fill out the survey by the deadline.
-A satisfactory score on the Placement Exam allows students to bypass the CS4120: Computing for Everyone prerequisite for more advanced courses.
+The survey and the link to the exam is included in your Pre-Flight Tasklist each student received during Welcome Day.
+The Placement Exam is given online only and information on testing dates are also located in your Pre-Flight Tasklist.
+A satisfactory score (over 80%) on the Placement Exam allows students to bypass the CS4120: Computing for Everyone prerequisite for more advanced courses.
 A downloadable Python textbook for review is available here.

 Durham Students